cjus/hydra-aws-docker-article/README2.md

 done
 ```

 From a manager node, we can see the status of our swarm cluster.
-We see that our master01 node is the leader, with two mangers reachable and waiting in the wings for their shot at the corner office.
+We see that our master01 node is the leader, with two managers reachable and waiting in the wings for their shot at the corner office.
 We also see that none of our worker nodes are managers.

 ```
 $ sudo docker node ls -t "30"